 state or local government operations.

 States vary in how aviation fuel is taxed.
 Some states include jet fuel in their sales tax base.
 Others assess an excise tax separately, and for some states both apply.
-Delaware, Ohio and Texas are the only states without a tax on commercial jet fuel.
-California has the highest jet fuel tax rate (7.5 percent), with an 11.5 cent prepayment tax per gallon and a 2 cent excise tax per gallon.
+California has the highest jet fuel tax rate (7.25 percent), with an 10.6 cent prepayment tax per gallon and a 2 cent excise tax per gallon.
 California also levies an 18¢ excise tax per gallon on aviation gasoline.

 |Colorado Online Tax Handbook Home